 Yes, there are going to be days like my Saturday – they’re inevitable.
 But, more importantly, there are also going to be Sundays that follow.
 The sun will rise again and we have to press on.
 Move forward.
 Do it again.

-So … instead of rolling all the way back down that ramp like I really wanted to, I decided to remember why.
+So … instead of sliding back down that ramp straight into my safe, comfy bed like I really wanted to, I decided to remember why.
 I had to.
 It was the only way I was going to make it all the way back up there again.

 I made myself remember why I do what I do.